rockyskies/MCP-1.8.9-Apple-Silicon/README.md

-# MavenMCP 1.8.9
+# MCP-1.8.9-Apple-Silicon

 ### About
-Maven MCP 1.8.9 is an updated version of MCP.
-It uses Maven, has a clean code structure, supports Linux and version control in your projects!
+MCP-1.8.9-Apple-Silicon is a forked version of <a href="https://github.com/Marcelektro/MavenMCP-1.8.9">Marcelektro/MavenMCP-1.8.9</a> to run on Apple Silicon Macs.
 ### About the structure
 The code is split into two groups: Resources (assets, graphics, shaders etc.) and code.<br>
 Libraries are loaded from Maven.